Overview

 The Families First Coronavirus Response Act, which became federal law on March 18, 2020, authorized an increase of 6.2 percentage points to the Federal medical assistance percentage (FMAP) determined for each state for each calendar quarter occurring during the emergency period.
 The federal government’s share of most Medicaid service costs is determined by the FMAP rate, which varies by state and is determined by a formula set in statute.
 An increased FMAP has the impact of increasing the amount of federal funds available for some Medicaid payments.

 The Health and Human Services Commission (HHSC) received many inquiries asking how the enhanced FMAP (eFMAP) would impact supplemental and directed payment programs.
-Supplemental and directed payment programs are supported with a combination of federal and local funds through either certified public expenditures or intergovernmental transfers (IGT).
-After consultation with the Centers for Medicare and Medicaid Services (CMS) to understand how to apply the enhanced FMAP (eFMAP) to such programs, HHSC developed a plan for ensuring that funds previously transferred to the agency are applied to each applicable program in an efficient manner and with minimal administrative burden on local entities and providers.
+Supplemental and directed payment programs are supported with federal and local funds through certified public expenditures or intergovernmental transfers (IGT).
+After consultation with the Centers for Medicare and Medicaid Services (CMS) to understand how to apply the enhanced FMAP (eFMAP) to such programs, HHSC developed a plan for to ensure that funds previously transferred to the agency are applied to each applicable program in an efficient manner and with minimal administrative burden on local entities and providers.

-Detailed information about the impacts on each supplemental and directed payment program can be found here.
+HHSC provides detailed information about the impacts on each supplemental and directed payment program. (.pdf)

 Section 1115 Waiver Protocol Approved by CMS

-HHSC has released the final revised Texas Uncompensated Care payment protocol that was submitted approved by the Centers for Medicare and Medicaid Services (CMS) on July 26, 2018.
-Many stakeholders provided valuable feedback to HHSC on the preliminary on the preliminary working draft of the protocol that was released on February 23, 2018.
+HHSC has released the final revised Texas Uncompensated Care (UC) payment protocol which was submitted and approved by the Centers for Medicare and Medicaid Services (CMS) on July 26, 2018.
+Many stakeholders provided valuable feedback to HHSC on the preliminary working draft of the protocol, which was released on February 23, 2018.

-Texas is required by CMS to submit a revised protocol under Special Terms and Conditions (STC) for the Section 1115 Demonstration Waiver renewal.
-The STCs require an uncompensated care protocol that only allows for charity costs allowed under a provider’s charity policy (that that adhere to the charity care principles of the Healthcare Financial Management Association - Principles and Practices Board Statement 15: Valuation and Financial Statement Presentation of Charity Care and Bad Debts by Institutional Healthcare Providers) and also based on Medicare cost principles.
+CMS requires Texas to submit a revised protocol under Special Terms and Conditions (STC) for Section 1115 Demonstration Waiver renewal.
+The STCs require an uncompensated care protocol that only allows for charity costs under a provider’s charity policy (that adheres to the charity care principles of the Healthcare Financial Management Association - Principles and Practices Board Statement 15: Valuation and Financial Statement Presentation of Charity Care and Bad Debts by Institutional Healthcare Providers) and also based on Medicare cost principles.
 The revised protocol was due to CMS no later than March 30, 2018.
 CMS had 90 calendar days to provide feedback to Texas, and subsequent changes were made based on that feedback.
 Failure to meet the March 30, 2018, deadline would have resulted in a 20% reduction in expenditure authority in the UC program.

 This protocol should be read in conjunction with a number of accompanying draft Excel workbooks that are illustrative of how the procedures in the protocol are to be followed.
-These workbooks are for analysis purposes only and the data therein is not suitable for any other purpose.
-Further, these workbooks have not yet been approved by CMS and are subject to change.
-HHSC has posted the protocol and the draft Excel workbooks on the Rate Analysis Division website at https://rad.hhs.texas.gov/hospitals-clinic/hospital-services/uncompensated-care.
+These workbooks are for analysis purposes only and the data therein is unsuitable for any other purpose.
+Further, CMS has not yet approved these workbooks, they are subject to change.
+HHSC has posted the protocol and the draft Excel workbooks on the PFD UC Payments Protocol website.

 UHRIP